pinoyyid/ngDrive/README.md

 			//     TokenRefreshPolicy.ON_DEMAND:        The token will be allowed to expire and then refreshed after a 401 failure
 			//     TokenRefreshPolicy.PRIOR_TO_EXPIRY : The token will be refreshed shortly before it is due to expire, preventing any 401's
 		OauthServiceProvider.setTokenRefreshPolicy(ngDrive.TokenRefreshPolicy.ON_DEMAND);

-			// Configure what a request should do if there is no access token
-			//    ms=0: The request will fail and return an error to the application to deal with
-			//    ms>0: The request will be retried 10 times with a delay of ms milliseconds.
-The default is ms=500 OauthServiceProvider.setNoAccessTokenPolicy(1000);

 			// Set immediate mode.This should normally be left to its default of false.
 Only set it to true if you can ensure that
 			// your app has already been authorized and that the user is logged in to Google.